selirra/anarch/README.md

 Optional: If you want to install kde plasma, run:
 `echo "export $(dbus-launch)" >> /etc/profile`

 If everything went okay, now you should have a working archlinuxarm chroot environment!
+You will find the mount, unmount, and start scripts at "/sdcard/archroot"!